egozhuk/Countify/README.md

 # Countify

 ## Latest news:
+### 30.05.23
+Simple but usefull new feature - you can press enter to evaluate expression(button will remain)

 ### 29.05.23
 I want to announce new operation.
 It is logarithm.
 This app become not full program, it become more small and it will be just a popover in StatusBar.